Cyber Security Solutions for US Board Room

 The US Securities and Exchange Commission (“SEC”) has increased its focus on cyber security and operational resilience, in a clear signal that firms who are not prepared to address cyber security risks will need to take action.
 In its Examination Priorities for 2022, the SEC listed Information Security and Operational Resiliency as a key issue.

 In July 2023, the SEC voted to adopt new rules requiring public companies to disclose material cyber security incidents and, to disclose on an annual basis, material information regarding their cyber security risk management, strategy, and governance.

 The SEC’s press release can be found here.

 The Division will again be reviewing registrants’ business continuity and disaster recovery plans, with particular focus on the impact of climate risk and substantial disruptions to normal business operations.

-What can firms do now to prepare?
+What can firms do now to mitigate cyber security risks?